-15 iconic Sony Walkman designs from yesteryear: Looking back at classic devices - Pocket-lint
+Iconic Sony Walkman designs from yesteryear: Looking back at classic devices

 It's also cleanly designed and put Walkman's funky new logo front and centre on its casing.

 In case, by 2005, you were under any illusions that the times were changing, Sony's NW-E505 arrived to quell them.
-A pill-like MP3 player, this device, though far from the last Walkman Sony's made, feels like a natural place to conclude our retrospective - it's about as far from a chunky cassette player as it's possible to get.
+A pill-like MP3 player, this device was about as far from a chunky cassette player as it's possible to get.

 It's also futuristic and forward-looking, and a sign that the Walkman line never really stopped looking for innovation.